Leonid Brezhnev

-Brezhnev's governance improved the Soviet Union's international standing while stabilizing the position of its ruling party at home.
-Whereas Khrushchev regularly enacted policies without consulting the Politburo, Brezhnev was careful to minimize dissent among the party elite by reaching decisions through consensus thereby restoring the semblance of collective leadership.
+In the short term, Brezhnev's governance improved the Soviet Union's international standing while stabilizing the position of its ruling party at home.
+Whereas Khrushchev regularly enacted policies without consulting the Politburo, Brezhnev was careful to minimize dissent among the party elite by reaching decisions through consensus, thereby restoring the semblance of collective leadership.
 Additionally, while pushing for détente between the two Cold War superpowers, he achieved nuclear parity with the United States and strengthened Moscow's dominion over Central and Eastern Europe.
-Furthermore, the massive arms buildup and widespread military interventionism under Brezhnev's leadership substantially expanded Soviet influence abroad, particularly in the Middle East and Africa.
-By the mid-1970s, numerous observers argued the Soviet Union had surpassed the United States to become the world's strongest military power.
+Furthermore, the country's massive arms buildup and widespread military interventionism under Brezhnev's leadership served to substantially expand Soviet influence abroad, particularly in the Middle East and Africa.
+By the mid-1970s, numerous observers argued that the Soviet Union had surpassed the United States to become the world's strongest military power.

 Conversely, Brezhnev's leadership also witnessed a significant increase in repression and censorship throughout the Soviet Union compared with the relatively liberal years of the Khrushchev Thaw.
 Ultimately, Brezhnev's hostility towards political and economic reform ushered in an era of socioeconomic decline referred to as the Era of Stagnation.
-In addition to pervasive corruption and declining economic growth, this period was also characterized by the shrinking availability of consumer goods and a growing technological gap between the Soviet Union and the United States.
+In addition to pervasive corruption within the country, this period was characterized by the shrinking availability of consumer goods and declining economic growth.

 After 1975, Brezhnev's health rapidly deteriorated and he increasingly withdrew himself from governing the country despite remaining its highest authority.
-He eventually died on 10 November 1982 and was succeeded as general secretary and head of state by Yuri Andropov.
-Upon coming to power in 1985, Mikhail Gorbachev denounced Brezhnev's government for its inefficiency and inflexibility before launching a campaign to liberalize the Soviet Union, culminating in its outright collapse by the early 1990s.
+He eventually died on 10 November 1982 and was succeeded as General Secretary by Yuri Andropov.
+Upon coming to power in 1985, Mikhail Gorbachev denounced Brezhnev's government for its inefficiency and inflexibility before launching a campaign to liberalize the Soviet Union.
 Notwithstanding the backlash to his regime's policies in the mid-1980s, Brezhnev's rule has received consistently high approval ratings in public polls conducted in post-Soviet Russia.